kalohq/recon/README.md

 Most likely you'll want to look at using `recon-engine` and `recon-server` (their tests are a decent place to start looking).

+> Disclaimer: This is a very early preview of Recon and you should expect breaking changes within the <v1 range of releases.

 Contributing
 ------------